dentarg/auth0-blog/_posts/2017-06-13-whats-new-in-node8-and-npm5.markdown

 ---
 layout: post
 title: "Node 8 and npm@5 release: What's new?"
-description: Node 8.0.0 and npm@5 were released a few days ago.
-Learn what's new in Node & npm!
+description: "Node 8.0.0 and npm@5 were released a few days ago.
+Learn what's new in Node & npm!"
-date: 2017-06-03 08:30
+date: 2017-06-13 08:30
-category: Hot Topic, Tools
+category: Technical Guide, Backend, NodeJS
 design:
   bg_color: "#4A4A4A"
   image: https://cdn.auth0.com/blog/nodenpm/logo.png